OVERVIEW: The Field Foundation of Illinois supports justice, art and leadership in the Chicago metro area.

 FUNDING AREAS: Justice, art, leadership

 IP TAKE: The foundation staff underwent racial justice training as part of developing its revamped grantmaking strategy.
-Make sure your proposals views the issues of Chicago through a racial justice lens.
+Make sure proposals view the issues of Chicago through a racial justice lens.

-You can view "heat maps" on the funder’s website to see the regions of Chicago that it is most concerned about and for which issues.
+Overall, grants typically range from $15,000 to $50,000.
+View example grants on the funder’s website.
+This funder primarily supports agencies and institutions that serve the city of Chicago.
 Foundation grants are awarded three times per year, and the application process starts with a letter of inquiry.
 It is necessary to discuss capital grant requests with the staff before submitting a proposal.
 As a general rule, direct support is only provided for the arts.

-Grant application procedures can be found on the General Guidelines page, and annual deadlines are posted on the funder's website.
+The Field Foundation accepts unsolicited letters of inquiry.
+Program grants are given three times per year, while small grant proposals are accepted year-around.
+Find grant application procedures on the General Guidelines page, and annual deadlines on the funder's website.
 There is an online portal to submit application information.
-General questions can be directed to the staff via online form or by phone at (312) 831-0910.
+Direct general questions to the staff via online form or by phone at 312-831-0910.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)